vgslavov/dev_ref/effective_c++.md

 * isolate by hiding inside functions
 * things to remember
-    * avoid casts whenever practical, especially `dynamic_casts` in performance-sensitive code; if a design requires casting, try to develop a cast-free alternative
+    * avoid casts whenever practical, especially `dynamic_casts` in performance-sensitive code
+    * if a design requires casting, try to develop a cast-free alternative
-    * when casting is necessary, try to hide it inside a function; clients can then call the function instead of putting casts in their own code
+    * when casting is necessary, try to hide it inside a function
+    * clients can then call the function instead of putting casts in their own code
-    * prefer C++-style casts to old-style casts; they are easier to see, and they are more specific about what they do
+    * prefer C++-style casts to old-style casts
+    * they are easier to see, and they are more specific about what they do

 ### Item 28: Avoid returning “handles” to object internals